EnflameTechnology/UHHI/README.md

 use cust_core::DeviceCopy;
 use std::collections::HashMap;

-//Import UHAL for common computing interfaces use uhal::launch;
+//Import UHAL for common computing interface use uhal::launch;
 use uhal::error::{DeviceResult};
 use uhal::{DriverLibraryTrait};